Peace of. Mind

 Taking responsibility for your life makes you better positioned to help your child change.
 You also serve as a role model.

-Sometimes, we find ourselves just reacting to what our child does.
+Sometimes, we find ourselves just reacting to our child’s actions.
 That can be a recipe for chaos.
 Instead, be proactive.
 Lovingly, set up clear parameters so your child knows what is acceptable and what is not.

 Is this easy when you are dealing with substance use?